Så som i himmelen (musical): Reykjavík (2022)

-An Icelandic translation of the musical opened on the 16th of September 2022 in the National Theatre of Iceland titled Sem á himni.
+An Icelandic translation of the musical opened on 16 September 2022 in the National Theatre of Iceland titled Sem á himni.

+Copenhagen (2023)

+Denmark is the final Nordic country to stage the musical, under the title Som i himlen, in the Copenhagen Opera House.
+Opening 18 November 2023,.

-Other Notable Productions
+Other notable productions

 At the end of the Stockholm run, to celebrate its success, the full original cast performed a series of concerts under the title En himmelsk musikalkonsert.
 Two in Skansen and one Dalhalla in Rättvik.
 It featured songs from the musical, as well as songs from Broadway and West End shows.

-SäffleOperan were the first semi-professional house in the world to premiere Så som i himmelen in Sweden on the 1st of October 2022.
+SäffleOperan were the first semi-professional house in the world to premiere Så som i himmelen in Sweden on 1 October 2022.
 Andreas Hoff played Daniel, after also performing the role in Nordland Teater's production in Norway.
 Rikard Björk also reprised his role of Tore from the original Stockholm cast.

-Germany's 1st production of Wie im Himmel will also be the musical's fully no-profit amateur debut, and will premier on the 10th of November 2022 in Rheda-Wiedenbrück by Musical-Fabrik.
+Germany's 1st production of Wie im Himmel will also be the musical's fully no-profit amateur debut, and premiered on 10 November 2022 in Rheda-Wiedenbrück by Musical-Fabrik.